Visual art installation by Jodi Hays, 2021 Individual Artist in Residence. Photo by Phil Reynolds.

 Mentorship services (optional for an additional fee)

-When to Apply for 2025 Residencies
+When to Apply for Fall 2025 Residencies

 Residency Types